The Confusion

 An AI agent can execute a task: summarize a document, create a booking proposal, answer a policy question.
 What the agent cannot do: decide whether it may execute this task autonomously or whether a human must intervene.

 SAP Joule can propose a salary adjustment in SuccessFactors.
 But Joule does not decide whether this proposal may go directly into the system or whether the works council (Betriebsrat) has co-determination rights.
 Joule has no concept of works council agreements.
-Joule does not produce an audit-ready decision trail.
+And Joule’s audit logging records actions and source citations - but not a decision act at the business-rule level that captures which collective agreement clause, in which version, carried the decision.

 Microsoft Copilot can create an onboarding document.
 But Copilot does not decide which pay grade the collective agreement requires, whether the works council must approve, or whether the data protection requirements of the specific location are met.